sebasrock156/Acer-E5-572-TMP246-OpenCore/README.md

 **Warning ⚠️**: My hardware is inherited from Aspire E5-471G model, this EFI works with Aspire E5-573G model too.

 <details>

 ![img](https://i.imgur.com/mj0FBuD.jpg)

 </details>

-**Firstly we will go the base hardware for this EFI needs to work:**
+**Firstly we will go the base hardware for this EFI needs to work**:
 ---

 Hardware | Model